Improved Hamiltonians for Quantum Simulations: Abstract

 \section{Abstract}

-The quantum simulation of lattice gauge theories for the foreseeable future will be hampered by limited resources.
-The historical success of Symanzik-improved lattice actions in classical simulations strongly suggests that improved Hamiltonians will reduce quantum resources for fixed discretization errors.
-In this work, we consider Symanzik-improved lattice Hamiltonians for pure gauge theories and design quantum circuits for $\mathcal{O}(a^2)$-improved Hamiltonians in terms of primitive group gates.
-An explicit demonstration for $\mathbb{Z}_2$ is presented including exploratory tests using the\texttt{ ibm\_perth} device.
+Quantum simulations of lattice gauge theories for the foreseeable future will be hampered by limited resources.
+The historical success of improved lattice actions in classical simulations strongly suggests that Hamiltonians with improved discretization errors will reduce quantum resources, \textit{i.e.} require $\gtrsim 2^d$ fewer qubits in quantum simulations for lattices with $d$ spatial dimensions.
+In this work, we consider $\mathcal{O}(a^2)$-improved Hamiltonians for pure gauge theories and design the corresponding quantum circuits for its real-time evolution in terms of primitive gates.
+An explicit demonstration for $\mathbb{Z}_2$ gauge theory is presented including exploratory tests using the\texttt{ ibm\_perth} device.